After watching the video, proceed to Section 1- Discussion Questions.

 Proverbs 14:2; Proverbs 26:28; Romans 13:9-10

 15. Based on these verses, can you practice dishonesty and still love God?
-Your Neighbor?
+Your Neighbour?
 Why or why not?

 16. How has dishonesty affected you or someone you love?